DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [From PingCAP's TiDB database product to see the model of domestic technology going abroad](https://mp.weixin.qq.com/s/3y9pafdEy8rD5H2OtgPwEw)

     The article introduces the technical, compliance, and commercialization optimizations of TiDB made by PingCAP to realize technology going abroad.
-Technically, to achieve cost reduction and efficiency, operation and maintenance automation, multi-tenant management, and meet the needs of specific regional scenarios; compliance, to consider data security and regulatory rules; commercially, to consider billing models, commercialization strategies, etc. In addition, TiDB can attract overseas customers with several factors: TiDB is open source and has an active open source community; customer data is stored on public clouds such as AWS and GCP; remote support, not relying on local technical teams, can effectively solve the problem of expensive human resources in some regions.
+Technically, to achieve cost reduction and efficiency, operation and maintenance automation, multi-tenant management, and meet the needs of specific regional use cases; compliance, to consider data security and regulatory rules; commercially, to consider billing models, commercialization strategies, etc. In addition, TiDB can attract overseas customers with several factors: TiDB is open source and has an active open source community; customer data is stored on public clouds such as AWS and GCP; remote support, not relying on local technical teams, can effectively solve the problem of expensive human resources in some regions.

 - [Explore K8s new feature Container Checkpointing](https://sysdig.com/blog/forensic-container-checkpointing-dfir-kubernetes/)

     The container checkpoint feature (K8s 1.25 alpha) creates a snapshot of a running container's state and saves it to disk.
     You can then use this checkpoint to start the container, restore state, or migrate the container to another machine.
-    The article introduces how this function works, Podman's checkpoint function, CRIU and forensic analysis and other application scenarios.
+    The article introduces how this function works, Podman's checkpoint function, CRIU and forensic analysis and other use cases.

 - [OCI Container and Wasm First Experience](https://mp.weixin.qq.com/s/4oFErzG65b-0FfpHQB941A)